aeternity/aeternity/docs/configuration.md

 If you don't have your public key yet, you can generate a public/private key pair by using any one of the following tools:
 * [AirGap wallet](https://airgap.it/).

+If stratum is enabled, a beneficiary accounts from the stratum configuration are used instead, as stratum disables local mining.

+For configuring stratum, please consult [stratum operator user guide](stratum.md).

 #### Generating a beneficiary account for testing purposes only

 An alternative tool `keys_gen` for generating a public-private key pair **for testing purposes only** is included in the package.